-The vast majority of non-resident landlords will use a professional service to manage their property and tenancies.
+The vast majority of landlords that are not residents will use a professional service to manage their property and tenancies.
 While these services do come at a price, the fees can be claimed as an expense.
 This includes any fee you pay for a collection agent.

 Other Lettings Costs

 A lot goes into renting out a property, and any money you spend on advertising, legal or accountancy fees can all be written off against your rental income.
 As with the other expenses on this list, make sure to keep any relevant paperwork for the services you pay for.
 Revenue states that this documentation must be kept for a period of 6 years, and they could ask for it at any time.
 We also have a guide for non-resident corporate landlords in Ireland.

 Though it’s not a legal requirement, it’s highly recommended that you get special landlord insurance if you are renting out a property.
 Not only will this help protect your investment, but the monthly or annual premium can be claimed as an expense.
 Check out our post on the services every landlord needs.

 As a non-resident landlord, whether you opt for tenant withholding tax or a collection agent is completely up to you.
 However, using a collection agent has several perks that can be highly beneficial, particularly when it comes to your finances.
 Many companies that offer collection agent services can also help with your annual tax return, ensuring that you are saving money wherever you can and making the whole process more convenient.

 At SCK Group, we specialise in helping landlords living abroad with their properties.
 We offer a complete end-to-end service as your collection agent covering letting, management, maintenance, compliance, accounting and taxation.
 With our All-In solution, we will even identify any tax credit or savings available, prepare your rental accounts and submit your tax return to Revenue, no matter where you are in the world.